FloVanGH/coop_sl/README.md

 # co_sl

 This repository is the home of my personal [Slint](https://slint-ui.com/) projects.
 It contains a custom library with a set of default widgets, complex custom widgets, additional platforms supports, an experimental game engine and some apps.
-This is not an official channel of Slint.

 What the `co` stands for: cooperation.